Nested Event Extraction upon Pivot Element Recogniton: Introduction

-There are several event extraction datasets containing nested events (e.g., Genia11 \cite{kim2011overview}, Genia13 \cite{kim2013genia}), which can be used to validate NEE models.
-However, these existing datasets primarily focus on the medical domain and have a narrow range of event types with nested structures.
-For instance, in Genia11, only some of the \texttt{Regulation} type events exhibit nested structures.
-In contrast, the generic domain contains a diverse array of event types that may introduce nested events, such as \texttt{Intention}, \texttt{Belief}, \texttt{Command}, \texttt{Preference}, \texttt{Statement}.
+There are several event extraction datasets containing nested events (e.g., Genia11~\citelanguageresource{kim2011overview}, Genia13~\citelanguageresource{kim2013genia}).
+However, these existing datasets primarily focus on the medical domain and have a narrow range of event types that can introduce nested structures.
+For instance, in Genia11, only some of the \texttt{Regulation} events exhibit nested structures.
+In contrast, the generic domain contains a diverse array of event types that can introduce nested events, such as \texttt{Intention}, \texttt{Belief}, and \texttt{Statement}.
 To address these limitations, we systematically categorize nested events in the generic domain into different types and create a new NEE dataset, ACE2005-Nest, based on the widely used benchmark dataset ACE2005 for FEE.
 ACE2005-Nest contains 14 event types that can introduce nested structures in the generic domain.

 Our contributions can be summarized as follows: